Wikimedian of the Year: Newcomer of the Year

 The Newcomer of the Year award was first presented in 2021.

 Wikimedia Laureate (formerly 20th Year Honouree)

 The 20th Year Honouree award was first presented in 2021.
 In 2022, the award was renamed Wikimedia Laureate.

 Tech Contributor of the Year (formerly Tech Innovator)

 The Tech Innovator award was first presented in 2021.
 The honor was renamed Tech Contributor of the Year in 2022.

 Media Contributor of the Year (formerly Rich Media)

 The Rich Media award was first presented in 2021.
 The honor was renamed Media Contributor of the Year in 2022.

 Wikimedia Affiliate Spotlight

 The Wikimedia Affiliate Spotlight was first presented in 2022.
 Art+Feminism and Wikimedia UK were recognized by the Wikimedia Affiliation Committee (AffCom) in the Partnerships and Governance categories, respectively.

+Functionary of the Year

+The Functionary of the Year award was first presented in 2024, to recognize Wikimedians who work behind the scenes to "ensure the safety, smooth operation, and sustainability of Wikimedia projects".